The Timing Web App

 Another way to take advantage of the Timing web app is to create new projects on the fly.
 This means that you won't need to use the Timing desktop app when Jamie comes up with a new project idea on your call.

 To create a new project from the web app:

 Simply select "Projects" from the navigation menu.
 You'll get a full list of all your current projects.
 Make sure there isn't a duplicate project, then click the "New Project" button.

 You'll have all the project options you need — you can even set a custom color and tweak the project's productivity rating.

 Were you interrupted and unable to start tracking your time?
 No worries!
-Just like how you started a task before, you can use the "New Task" navigation item to add a past task.
+Just like how you started a timer before, you can use the "New Time Entry" navigation item to add a past time entry.

-This is a great feature for adding those impromptu tasks like a meeting or phone call that you forgot to start a task at the time they happened.
-This works just like starting a task, except that you'll also need to provide an end time for the task you are creating — it has already happened, after all.
+This is a great feature for adding those impromptu time like a meeting or phone call that you forgot to start a timer at the time they happened.
+This works just like starting a timer, except that you'll also need to provide an end time for the entry you are creating — it has already happened, after all.